thomas-fossati/ietf-101-hackathon/testbed/README.md

 PPS, reordering and loss are represented in a 4x3 grid with separate graphs per each network segment and direction.

-The default dashboards is the point of view of an omniscient observer: one who has complete, accurate and timely knowledge of both the end-to-end and all the intermediate paths.
+This is the point of view of an omniscient observer: one who has complete, accurate and timely knowledge of both the end-to-end and all the intermediate paths.
 These dashboards serve as a reference for less capable on-path observers and can be extended at will (look [here](dashboards/README.md) to know how).

-Loss, reordering and PPS are sampled at 4Hz, roughly.
+Loss, reordering and PPS are sampled at 4Hz, roughly (see [netemd-config](etc/router/netemd-config.json.in)).
-The latency samples (collected via active ICMP timestamp/replay on each network segment) have the same frequency but might be impacted by loss (in fact, high loss rates tend to create gaps/drops in the latency graph).
+The latency samples (collected via active ICMP timestamp/replay on each network segment) are collected at the same frequency, but might be impacted by loss (in fact, high loss rates tend to create gaps/drops in the latency graph).

 ## Adding new data sources
 In order to add custom data sources:
   - Create an HTTP endpoint to publish your samples (in Go, you can use the [expvar](https://golang.org/pkg/expvar/) framework);
   - Add your endpoint to the `httpjson` inputs section in [telegraf.conf](etc/telegraf/telegraf.conf);
   - Create the Chronograf dashboard (click [here](https://docs.influxdata.com/chronograf/v1.4/introduction/getting-started/) to know how);
-  - Remember to export and stash somewhere the dashboards that you plan to reuse in the future as they are not preserved across restarts of the testbed.
+  - Remember to export and stash somewhere the dashboards that you plan to reuse in the future as they are not preserved across restarts of the testbed (forking this repo and sending PRs is most welcome).

 # Configuration